Would you rather see the UK version?

-To make your mushy peas, put the butter in a pan with the peas and the chopped mint.
-Put a lid on top and simmer for about 10 minutes.
-Add a squeeze of lemon juice and season with salt and pepper.
-You can either mush the peas up in a food processor, or you can mash them by hand until they are stodgy, thick and perfect for dipping your fish into.
-Keep them warm while you cook your fish and chips.
+Add a squeeze of lemon juice and season to taste with sea salt and black pepper – you can either mush the peas up in a food processor, or mash them by hand until stodgy, thick and perfect for dipping your fish into.
+Keep them warm until needed.